bryanbraun/bryanbraun.github.io/_posts/2012-01-22-generalizing-vs-specializing.md

 [1]: http://en.wikipedia.org/wiki/Ken_Jennings

 In the business world, specialization is king.
-Adam Smith got it started when he demonstrated the economic value of <a href="http://www.econlib.org/library/Smith/smWN1.html#B.I,%20Ch.1,%20Of%20the%20Division%20of%20Labor" target="_blank" title="On the Division of Labor">specializing tasks in a pin factory</a>.
-Henry Ford mastered the concept, using specialization to build a new Ford Model-T <a href="http://entrepreneurs.about.com/od/famousentrepreneurs/p/henryford.htm" target="_blank" title="Henry Ford Bio">every 24 seconds</a>.
+Adam Smith got it started when he demonstrated the economic value of <a href="http://www.econlib.org/library/Smith/smWN1.html#B.I,%20Ch.1,%20Of%20the%20Division%20of%20Labor" target="_blank" rel="noopener noreferrer" title="On the Division of Labor">specializing tasks in a pin factory</a>.
+Henry Ford mastered the concept, using specialization to build a new Ford Model-T <a href="http://entrepreneurs.about.com/od/famousentrepreneurs/p/henryford.htm" target="_blank" rel="noopener noreferrer" title="Henry Ford Bio">every 24 seconds</a>.
 McDonalds (where I received my first lessons in specialization) basically invented fast food by specializing their process of making burgers and fries.

 But it doesn't take a business guru to understand why specialization makes the business world turn.
 When you take your car in for repairs, would you rather have a dedicated mechanic work on it or a part-time mechanic, part-time trombone player, part-time scuba instructor?